 “It’s just my fancy way of saying hello.” ~Charlotte

 Born in Missouri, I am a true Show Me state boy, which is to say skeptic or freethinker.
 Or at least aspiring freethinker.
 We all suffer from bias.
 In practice that boils down to being an atheist (or, more specifically, igtheist) in terms of practical living and traditional metaphysics.
 Being a freethinker means my beliefs don’t hinge on the dogmatism belonging to any tradition or particular view.
-If I were to adhere to a concept of a god, it would be Spinoza’s–impersonal and beyond our reckoning.
-These things weren’t always the case, as that same Missouri upbringing is a history steeped in a Southern Baptist church with a strong penchant towards Calvinism, and TULIP is an indelible acronym for me.
+This wasn’t always the case, as that same Missouri upbringing is a history steeped in a Southern Baptist church with a strong penchant towards Calvinism, and TULIP is an indelible acronym for me.

 That’s one reason why I’ve reinvented my blog here and titled it Street Skeptology rather than The Sarskeptic.
-As Americans, we tend to love our sarcasm, especially in our sitcoms.
+As Americans, we tend to love our sarcasm, and I’m no exception.
 Sarcasm is a wonderful driving tool for humor.
 But the primary definition of sarcasm is satire or irony designed to cut or give pain, which is not what I intend my blog to be about.
 And I didn’t want that coloring people’s thoughts before they have even read a word.
-I’ll be transferring some of my posts from that previous blog to here, and for sure there is some sarcasm to be found there, but none of it is intended to intentionally hurt.

 To be sure, I’ve been called arrogant, argumentative, cynical, and a nebulous “there’s just something about you.”
 I’ve also been deemed quiet, passive-aggressive, and sweet-when-I-want-to-be (but who isn’t?).
 A True Colors assessment at work pegged Green as my primary color: intellectual, logical, inquisitive, and organized.
 One friend said that my belief system just seems to be “anti.”
 For all that I’m pretty easy-going.
 And, for the record, I’ve been described as “pretty cool,” too.
 There’s a couple of people that even love me.
 Yeah, okay, one of them is my mom.